ARt that SPeaks up

 Mural Design & Painting Begins

-Artist Katie Louise Bigg will work behind the scenes with the winning entries to create the final design.
+Artist Katie Louise Bigg will work behind the scenes with the panel and winning entries to create the final design.

 4

-Join Katie on site for a community paint day!
+Join our muralist on site for a community paint day!
+This date is TBC for 2026.

 Young people from across North West NSW are invited to help paint the lower sections of the wall.